OpenForgeProject/vscode-ext-magento-log-viewer/README.md

 # Magento Log Viewer

 The Magento Log Viewer extension for Visual Studio Code allows you to easily view and manage log files in your Magento project.
-This extension provides a tree view of log files, the ability to open and clear log files, and a status bar item showing the number of log files.
+This extension provides a tree view of log files, the ability to open and clear log files, and a status bar item showing the number of log entries.

 ## Features